-The most urgent works are to restack any unstable rocks on the exposed (above beach level) seaward face of the wall in a stable configuration.
+The most urgent works are to restack any unstable rocks on the exposed (above beach level) seaward face of the wall in a stable configuration in the SE section as marked.
 To achieve this, some additional rocks may be required.
 This will not change any characteristics, such as void ratio and energy dissipation.